 Use this feature to set the flow control for Console Redirection to prevent data loss caused by buffer overflow.
-Send a "Stop" signal to stop sending data when the receiving buffer is full.
-Send a "Start" signal to start data-sending when the receiving buffer is empty.
+It will send a "Stop" signal to stop sending data when the receiving buffer is full and send a "Start" signal to start sending data when the receiving buffer is empty.
 The options are None and Hardware RTS/CTS.